Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > Where `<N>` is the amount of time in seconds you want to keep the object for after its ttl has expired.

-- `stale_while_revalidate`: when cache ttl expires, we'll serve stale for N seconds while we acquire fresh content.
-- `stale_if_error`: if we have an error, we'll serve stale for N seconds while we acquire fresh content.

-Even more specifically, `stale_while_revalidate` causes Varnish to serve stale after a cache MISS, while it asynchronously fetches a newer version of the content from origin.
-This takes precedence over `stale_if_error`.
+- `stale_while_revalidate`: request received, obj found in cache, but ttl has expired (results in cache MISS), so we serve stale while we go to origin and request the content (†).
+- `stale_if_error`: request received, obj found in cache, but ttl has expired, so we go to origin and the origin returns an error, so we serve stale.

+> † if successful, new content is cached and the TTL is updated to whatever the cache response headers dictate.

+Ultimately this means that `stale_if_error` will only ever be initialized if `stale_while_revalidate` fails.
+Which begs the question...

+Why use `stale_if_error` at all when we _could_ just set `stale_while_revalidate` to a large value, and it would effectively result in the same outcome: stale content served to the user for a set period of time?

+This is a question I don't have an answer for, and I've yet to receive a satisfactory answer to from either Fastly or the dev community.

+My own opinion on this is that if my origin is unable to serve a `200 OK` response after something like an 1hr of trying via `stale_while_revalidate` then something must be seriously wrong with my origin and so maybe that's the appropriate indicator for what value I should give to it in comparison to the value I would set for `stale_if_error` (which would be the longest value possible).

+It feels like setting _both_ `stale_while_revalidate` and `stale_if_error` is kind of like 'cargo culting' (i.e. doing something because it's always been done and so people presume it's the correct way), but at the same time I would hate to find myself in a situation where there _was_ a subtle difference between the two which had a very niche scenario that broke my user's experience because I neglected to set both stale configurations.

-If these settings aren't configured in VCL, then you'll need to provide them as part of Fastly's `Surrogate-Control` header (see [here](https://docs.fastly.com/guides/tutorials/cache-control-tutorial#surrogate-control) for the details):
+Additionally, if these 'stale' settings aren't configured in VCL, then you'll need to provide them as part of Fastly's `Surrogate-Control` header (see [here](https://docs.fastly.com/guides/tutorials/cache-control-tutorial#surrogate-control) for the details, but be aware that VCL configured values will take precedence over response headers from origin):

 ```vcl
 "Surrogate-Control": "max-age=123, stale-while-revalidate=172800, stale-if-error=172800"